-Hudson, New York sits along the Hudson River and has built a reputation that goes well beyond its size.
+Hudson’s history adds to its character.
 In the late 19th and early 20th centuries, the town was known for gambling halls, breweries, and brothels during its rougher riverfront days.
-Over time, Hudson shifted into something very different and is now a well-established destination for food, antiques, and the arts.
+Over time, it shifted into something very different, and today it’s a well-established destination for food, antiques, and the arts.
+Restaurants like Wm.
+Farmer and Sons, Le Perche, feast & floret, and Cafe Mutton have helped shape the town’s dining identity over the past decade.

 Table of Contents